Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

 When Chinese speakers abroad use the app to read news, they are reading and browsing in a heavily censored news ecosystem, helping Beijing shape communities and conversations.

-And in research published this year, University of Toronto showed that WeChat was subjecting users outside of China to surveillance in order to train algorithms used to censor information at home.
+And in research published this year, University of Toronto showed that WeChat was subjecting users outside of China to surveillance to train algorithms used to censor information at home.

 “WeChat users outside of China may think that WeChat’s political censorship and surveillance system does not affect them.
-However, in new research we show that files and images shared by WeChat users with accounts outside of China are subject to political surveillance, and this content is used to train and build up the censorship system that WeChat uses to censor China-registered users,” researchers from the university’s Munk School of Global Affairs & Public Policy wrote.
+However, in new research we show that files and images shared by WeChat users with accounts outside of China are subject to political surveillance, and this content is used to train and build up the censorship system that WeChat uses to censor China-registered users,” researchers from the university’s Munk School of Global Affairs and Public Policy wrote.

-Reacting to that report, Tencent said that “all content shared among international users of WeChat is private,” according to a statement provided by Meredith Julian at the public relations firm Brunswick Group.
+Reacting to that report, Chinese technology group Tencent, which owns WeChat, said “all content shared among international users of WeChat is private,” according to a statement provided by Meredith Julian at the public relations firm Brunswick Group.

 Tencent last week called the proposed ban “unfortunate” and said it “has always incorporated the highest standards of user privacy and data security.”